 PAGASA began using impact-based weather forecasting this year, wherein apart from forecasting weather conditions, effects of weather disturbances are also explained.
 This emphasizes the effects of a hazard rather than merely identifying it.
 Impact-based forecasting and warning services focus on translating meteorological and hydrological hazards into specific impacts, and the development of responses to mitigate such impacts.
-This year, 22 tropical cyclones visited the Philippines with the last two as the most devastating.

 On December 13, the Low Pressure Area in Surigao del Sur intensified into a Tropical Depression and was named Urduja.
 Three days later, it made landfall in Eastern Samar, and continued to traverse Masbate, Sibuyan and Cuyo Islands and Taytay, Palawan.
 According to the National Disaster Risk Reduction and Management Council (NDRRMC), 1.8 million individuals were displaced by “Urduja,” while 47 perished.
 Right after “Urduja” exited the Philippine Area of Responsibility (PAR), Tropical Depression Vinta took over.
 Heavy rains from the storm inundated parts of Visayas and Mindanao where flash floods and landslides occurred.
 On December 22 and 23, the storm hit Cateel, Davao Oriental and Balabac, Palawan respectively.
 720,000 were displaced, while 163 were reported dead.